The intrinsic stable normal cone: Introduction

 In spite of these restrictions, we gain a great deal of generality.
-We construct an ``intrinsic stable normal cone'' $\Cst_Z$ for each $G$-quasi-projective $B$-scheme $Z$, with $\Cst_Z$ defined as an object in the equivariant motivic stable homotopy category $\SH^G(B)$. $\Cst_Z$ carries a fundamental class $[\Cst_Z]$ in co-homotopy $\mS_B^{0,0}(\Cst_Z)$.
-Moreover, for a perfect obstruction theory $[\phi]:E_\bullet\to \L_{Z/B}$ on $Z$, we construct a virtual fundamental class
+We construct an ``intrinsic stable normal cone'' $\Cst_Z$ for each $G$-quasi-projective $B$-scheme $Z$, with $\Cst_Z$ defined as an object in the equivariant motivic stable homotopy category $\SH^G(B)$ (see Theorem~\ref{thm:IntStableNormalCone} and Definition~\ref{Def:IntStableNormalCone}). $\Cst_Z$ carries a fundamental class $[\Cst_Z]$ in co-homotopy $\mS_B^{0,0}(\Cst_Z)$ (Definition~\ref{def:FundClass}).
+Moreover, for a perfect obstruction theory $[\phi]:E_\bullet\to \L_{Z/B}$ on $Z$, we use $[\Cst_Z]$ to construct a virtual fundamental class in twisted Borel-Moore homology (see Definition~\ref{def:BMHomology})